-We have traveled the entire coast of Pacific Mexico by sailboat and have grown to love the people and the place.
+We have sailed the entire coast of Pacific Mexico in our sailboat, visited tons of cruising ports and anchorages and have grown to love the people and the place.

-This page provides links to all the Mexico destinations where we’ve had our cruising adventures.
+This page provides links to articles about all the Pacific Mexico destinations where we’ve had our cruising adventures.
 The blog posts on this page are grouped by region and are listed in reverse chronological order (newest first).

 As you read each post, you’ll find links to the previous and next adventure at the top and bottom of each post, but they also wander off to other regions at the times when we flew home or went inland.